viktar-arlou/nyx/README.md

 ```
 ### Requirements

 Nyx can be used on Java 6 (or later) platform.
-Compatibility with Java 5 is foreseen in future releases.

 ### Releases